Body Language Training Course in Singapore

-- Understand that eye contact can make someone feel as if they’re being heard
+- Understand that eye contact can make someone seem as if they’re being heard.

 - Understand when someone’s facial expressions changes.

 - Recognise the different types of gestures individuals use.

 - Recognise what it was that made someone’s body language change.

 - Learn to interpret the various body language movements.

-- Recognise the different types of ‘Power’ handshakes
+- Recognise the various types of ‘Power’ handshakes.

-- Develop an understanding of why people behave in particular physical ways
+- Develop an understanding of why individuals behave in particular physical ways.

-- Recognise the common mistakes when interpreting body language
+- Recognise the common blunders when interpreting body language.

-- Understand your own body language and what you are communicating.
+- Understand your body language and what you are communicating.

 Below is the list of course content of our Body Language Skills training course